paulaamaya/functional-programming/principles.md

 **Free Variable:** An identifier in a function is said to be a free variable if its used locally, but defined in an enclosing scope of the function.

 **Closure:** A record that stores a function, along with an environment.
 The environment is a mapping associating each free variable of the function with the *value or reference to which the name was bound when the closure was created*.
+In particular, **a closure is a value** and not an expression.

 In the following example, each of the three `print_i` functions in `flist` is storing a reference and not a value.
 Thus they are all pointing to the address of the variable `i` (which terminates as 3) and so they all store the same address in the closure.